 Let me present you with The Table Bay’s rainbow cheesecake.
 “Because South Africa,” explains gifted Table Bay Hotel pastry chef Bhupender Kumar, “is a rainbow nation.”

-How to see Cape Town: From a unique angle, the underground one.
-The Camissa Walk
+How to see Cape Town from a unique angle on the Camissa Walk

 Underground tunnels?
 Hidden springs?
 What more can you ask from a walk?
 A partnership between the Reclaim Camissa Project and The Table Bay Hotel, the Camissa Walk is a Cape Town tour that explores the Camissa Springs, now hidden and lost beneath Cape Town – springs that are linked to the city’s environmental and cultural history.
 How eco-exciting is that?